hienvuvg/dairycattle_dataset/README.md

 Benchmarks
 ------
-Setup:\
+Setup:
 1. Download and upzip ```sensor_data.zip```, ```visual_data.zip```, and ```pred_behaviors.zip``` to separate folders.
 1. Clone this repo to your local directory.
 In ```./configs/path.yaml```, modify ```sensor_data_dir```, ```visual_data_dir```, and ```pred_behavior_dir``` to your local directories of the respective folders.
-2. install all dependencies using python 3.8 or 3.11 before running the test: ```pip3 install -r requirements.txt```
+2. Install all dependencies using python 3.8 or 3.11 before running the test:\ ```pip3 install -r requirements.txt```

 Benchmarking:
 1. Navigate to your repo directory and run ```test_all.sh``` to evaluate the performance of the modalities.